darenw/rubyschem/README.md

 Where there's no dot applied to crossing lines, you have one line passing over the other, automatically.
 Really, every line has a wide white carpet under it.
 The line passing over paints white over part of the line underneath, making the under-passing line look like it has a gap.
 This fails miserably if you'll be printing your schematic on colored paper.
 Oh well.

-![small section of schematic showing dotted connect, gap for crossover](dotgap.png) What are all those "x21" and "y20"?
-Coordinates for the wiring and other major components.
+![small section of schematic showing dotted connect, gap for crossover](dotgap.png)

 A resistor is given two x values and one y, if it is horizontal, or one x value and two y, if it goes vertically.
 These x,y coordinates are typically for points anywhere along the line representing electrical connection to other parts.
 You don't need to think about exactly where the resistor goes.
 It'll usualy appear midway between the two [x,y] points you give.